A historic line-up

 The thought of participating in an art auction can be intimidating to a first-time collector.
 In reality, bidding in a Christie’s sale has never been easier, whether you want to attend a live auction at one of our international salerooms, or bid online via Christie’s Live™.

 The experience of collecting fine art and objects should be enjoyable for everyone.
-At Christie’s, prices start at the surprisingly affordable – during Classic Week, you might pick up a Roman marble or a Japanese suit of armour for just a few thousand pounds.
+At Christie’s, prices start at the surprisingly affordable – during Classic Week, you might pick up a piece of history for just a few thousand pounds.

 Watch our video for a quick tutorial on how to buy with us.